Erudika/scoold/README.md

 For authenticating with Facebook or Google, you only need your Google client id (e.g. `123-abcd.apps.googleusercontent.com`), or Facebook app id (only digits).
-For all the other providers, GitHub, LinkedIn, Twitter and Microsoft, you need to set both the app id and secret key.
+For all the other providers, GitHub, LinkedIn, Twitter, Slack and Microsoft, you need to set both the app id and secret key.
 **Note:** if the credentials are blank, the sign in button is hidden for that provider.
 ```ini
 # Facebook